nicoloceneda/Supervised-Learning-Models/README.md

 *Course*: Master of Banking and Finance \
 *Last update*: 25 February 2020

-## Project Structure
+## Content of the Scripts:
 <pre>
 │
-├── 02_perceptron.py                       <-- Implementation of a single layer perceptron for binary classification.
+├── 02_perceptron.py                       <-- Implementation of a single layer perceptron for bin- │                                              ary classification.
 │
-├── 02_adaline_gd.py                       <-- Implementation of a single layer adaptive linear │                                              neuron (with standardization) via gradient descent │                                              algorithm.
+├── 02_adaline_gd.py                       <-- Implementation of a single layer adaptive linear ne- │                                              uron for binary classification, via gradient descent │                                              algorithm, with standardized features.
 │
-├── 02_adaline_sgd.py                      <-- Implementation of a single layer adaptive linear │                                              neuron (with standardization) via stochastic │                                              gradient descent algorithm.
+├── 02_adaline_sgd.py                      <-- Implementation of a single layer adaptive linear ne- │                                              uron for binary classification, via stochastic grad- │                                              ient descent algorithm, with standardized features.
 │
 ├── 03_perceptron_sl.py                    <-- Implementation of a single layer perceptron via sci- │                                              kit learn.